Keanon Lowe: 2019 Parkrose High incident

-On May 17, 2019, 18-year-old student Angel Granados Dias entered Parkrose High School wearing a black trench coat and carrying a shotgun loaded with a single shell.
-Lowe was sent to retrieve Dias to bring him to the counselor's office and was looking for him in the morning.
-After Dias walked into the same classroom that Lowe was in, Lowe grabbed the shotgun and gave it to a faculty member to keep it away from Dias, then embraced Dias.
+On May 17, 2019, 18-year-old student Angel Granados-Diaz entered Parkrose High School wearing a black trench coat and carrying a shotgun loaded with a single shell.
+Lowe was sent to retrieve Diaz to bring him to the counselor's office and was looking for him in the morning.
+After Diaz walked into the same classroom that Lowe was in, Lowe grabbed the shotgun and gave it to a faculty member to keep it away from Diaz, then embraced Diaz.
 The incident was captured on security footage and Lowe was hailed as a hero for his actions in preventing a school shooting.
-On 10 October 2019 Dias was sentenced to mental health treatment and three years of probation, and because of his actions, Lowe received the Citizen Honor Award by the Congressional Medal of Honor Society on March 31, 2020.
+On 10 October 2019 Diaz was sentenced to mental health treatment and three years of probation, and because of his actions, Lowe received the Citizen Honor Award by the Congressional Medal of Honor Society on March 31, 2020.

 Movie

 On December 10, 2020, The Walt Disney Company announced that they were making a movie about Lowe produced by Seven Bucks Productions, currently known only as The Keanon Lowe project.
 As of September 2022, no release date or further information had been announced.